 When the Denver Nuggets drafted an unknown Serbian big man named Nikola Jokic with the 41st pick of the 2014 NBA Draft, most fans never noticed.
 In fact, we guarantee they didn’t, because instead of showing the pick being announced or having their analysts talk about it, ESPN aired a Taco Bell commercial.

 As unfortunate as that was for Jokic, who won’t ever be able to go back and watch footage of his name being called, the Taco Bell spot that played over his selection on ESPN’s draft ticket was fitting in a way.
-Jokic was large as a child, and he still weighed close to 300 pounds when the Nuggets selected him, living on a diet of gallons of Coca-Cola, Serbian food like cevapi sausage, various other meats and lots of candy.
+Jokic was large as a child, and he still weighed close to 300 pounds when the Nuggets selected him, living on a diet of gallons of Coca-Cola, Serbian food like cevapi sausage, various other meats, and tons of candy.

 The first move was to cut Jokic off from his love of Coca-Cola.
-The 6-foot-10 center was literally consuming a gallon of the stuff each day, a memory that still makes Hess shudder.
+The towering center was literally consuming a gallon of the stuff each day, a memory that still makes Hess shudder.
 “Freaking Coke, man,” he said.
 “It’s freaking poison.
 Just the worst.
 That was the worst.
 But once we got him off of that, he was good to go.”